-House boots Santos; See how Louisiana's delegation split in effort to oust NY congressman
+House members boot NY congressman George Santos; 2 La. congressmen pleaded to keep him

 Latest Weather Blog

-House boots Santos; See how Louisiana's delegation split in effort to oust NY congressman
+House members boot NY congressman George Santos; 2 La. congressmen pleaded to keep him

-WASHINGTON (AP) — The House voted Friday to expel Republican Rep. George Santos of New York after a critical ethics report on his conduct that accused him of converting campaign donations for his own use.
-He was just the sixth member in the chamber’s history to be ousted by colleagues.
+WASHINGTON (AP and WBRZ) — The House voted Friday to expel Republican Rep. George Santos of New York after a critical ethics report on his conduct that accused him of converting campaign donations for his own use.
+He was just the sixth member in the chamber’s history to be ousted by colleagues .

 The vote to expel was 311-114.
 Expulsion requires support from two-thirds of the House, a purposefully high bar, but a blistering House Ethics Committee report that accused Santos of breaking federal law proved decisive.